rerobots/hardshare/doc/tutorial_esp32.rst

   pio run -t nobuild -t upload

 If an ESP32 board is connected to your host, then this should result in the espidf-hello-world program being written to it.
-Now observe messages received via serial from the ESP32::
+Now, observe messages received via serial from the ESP32::

   pio device monitor